 Former solo album plans

-Squire was working on a new solo album in 2006/7, co-writing with Gerard Johnson (The Electric Opera/Funky Monkey, St Etienne, ex-The Syn, ex-Peter Banks) and Paul Stacey (The Black Crowes, ex-The Syn, worked with Oasis), with a plan to record with Jeremy Stacey (ex-The Syn, Sheryl Crow) as well.
-Material for around half an album appears to have been developed, but this has been largely adopted into the Squackett project, with one song, "The Man You Always Wanted Me to Be", going to Fly from Here and another idea being used as part of "The Game" on Heaven & Earth.
+Squire was working on a new solo album in 2006/7, co-writing with Gerard Johnson (The Electric Opera/Funky Monkey, St Etienne, ex-The Syn, ex-Peter Banks) and Paul Stacey (The Black Crowes, ex-The Syn, worked with Oasis), with plans to then record with Jeremy Stacey (ex-The Syn, Sheryl Crow) too.
+Material for around half an album appears to have been developed, but this was largely re-purposed for the Squackett project, with one song, "The Man You Always Wanted Me to Be", going to Fly from Here and another idea being used as part of "The Game" on Heaven & Earth.
 It now appears unlikely that this material will have a life of its own.
 As for his solo album plans, asked in a May 2012 interview about a follow-up to Fish Out of Water, Squire said:

 What seems to happen is every